 Directed by George Kuchar.
-With Walter K. Gutman, Janine Söderhjelm, Donna Kerness, George Segal, Floraine Connors (Cohen), Francis Leibowitz, and Helen Segal.
+With Walter K. Gutman, Janine Söderhjelm, Donna Kerness, George Segal, Floraine Connors (Cohen), Francis Leibowitz (not to be confused with writer and wag Fran Lebowitz), and Helen Segal.
 Based on the story “The Trip to Chicago” by Walter K. Gutman.
 Music by Michael Snow (yes, that Michael Snow) and Bob Cowan.

 Filed under: experimental, film